 All proposals, Statements of Purpose (SOPs), and Fiscal Notes need to be the final version, not drafts.
+Submitted proposals must be on a template form to be given by DFM to ensure consistency and efficiency of the drafting process.

 Each agency is required to identify a preferred house of origin and committee.
 A list of legislative committees can be found on page 12.
 DFM can help determine committee selection if an agency is unsure.